plhosk/express-cra/README.md

 - In separate terminal, start front-end by going into "app" folder and type `yarn start`
 - During development you view the app on port 3000 (the create-react-app internal server).
 Any back-end requests will be routed to port 5000 because of the proxy config.
 - When deploying to production, create-react-app will make a static index.html in the public folder, which can be seen by onnecting to the express server on port 5000.
+- To delete the static production files, run the command `yarn remove-static`

 ### Heroku deploy: